IT Project Manager Insurance

 Many clients require independent contractors to show proof of coverage before signing a contract or allowing access to their systems.
 Carrying your own policies signals professionalism, builds trust, and shows you can take responsibility for the work you deliver.

-Choosing the right coverage helps you qualify for more opportunities, operate with confidence, and shield your business from costly disputes or accidents.
+Cyber insurance is also recommended, as it helps pay for data breaches and often includes measures to prevent cyber incidents from occurring in the first place.
+Choosing the right coverage helps you qualify for more opportunities, operate with confidence, and shield your business from costly disputes and accidents.

 How can I save money on IT project manager insurance?

 • Bundle your policies.
-The most common way to save is to combine general liability and commercial property insurance in a business owner’s policy (BOP).
-This bundled option is usually cheaper than buying each policy separately.
+Most small business owners can combine general liability and commercial property insurance in a business owner’s policy (BOP).
+This option is usually cheaper than buying the policies separately.

 • Customize your coverage.
-Adjusting your policy options, such as choosing a higher deductible, selecting lower limits, or removing nonessential coverage, can help you control your costs.
+Choose higher deductibles, lower limits, and remove nonessential coverages to help control your insurance costs.

-• Improve cybersecurity and risk management.
-Strong IT security practices and well-documented processes can reduce your exposure to claims, which may lead to lower tech E&O and cyber insurance premiums.
+• Focus on risk management.
+Strong IT security practices and risk management strategies can reduce your exposure to claims, which will help keep your premiums low.

 Get insurance quotes for project managers